 Decide which career path best suits you.
 Australian Apprenticeships are available in more than 500 occupations, so chances are there will be one that matches your interests.

 Explore the careers area on the Australian JobSearch website at www.jobsearch.gov.au/careers.
 It explains everything you need to know about occupations in Australia.

 Have a look at potential job pathways across more than 50 industries on the Australian Apprenticeships Pathways website at www.aapathways.com.au/jpc.

-Complete a practice aptitude quiz to get an idea of the level of literacy and maths you would need to complete an Australian Apprenticeships.
-Go to www.aapathways.com.au/quiz and select a quiz from around 25 industries.
+Complete a practice aptitude quiz to get an idea of the level of literacy and maths you would need to complete an Australian Apprenticeship.
+Go to www.aapathways.com.au/quiz and select a quiz from more than 20 industries.

 Discuss Australian Apprenticeships with your career advisers or teachers.
 They will have access to plenty of information.
 Investigate your training and career options at: